Book Now

 The Accommodation in Pokhara is not included in our package cost, however if you want to book a hotel, we can book a room in hotel in Pokhara as per your budget.
 All modern amenities, including a private washroom, will be available.

-Accommodation on the Annapurna Circuit trek route
+Accommodation on the Annapurna Circuit trek route from Pokhara

+During the AC trek from Pokhara, simple tea houses will be your accommodation.
+The Annapurna Circuit trek route has mostly budget-friendly, basic tea houses.
+Some villages also offer premium lodges.
 The rooms in tea houses are small and simple.
 Trekkers get separate beds with pillows and blankets.
 Carry a sleeping bag.
 It will provide you with more comfort and warmth on chilly nights.

 Likewise, washrooms are shared in most of the tea houses.
 On a good note, Western-style toilets are readily available along the trail.
 We recommend trekkers pack all toilet essentials like soap, wipes, and hand sanitizers.
+Services like charging, WiFi, and hot showers cost extra money, so trekkers are advised to carry adequate money for personal expenses.

 Travel insurance for the Annapurna Circuit trek

 Travel insurance is important for joining the Pokhara - Annapurna Circuit trek with us.
 Foreigners must submit their travel insurance documents to our office before starting the trek.
 It must cover emergency helicopter evacuation and medical bills.
+Note that the Annapurna Circuit trek happens in the remote Himalayas.
+There are risks of injuries, accidents, natural disasters, and other unseen events beyond our control.

 These things are rare, so you do not have to worry and it is better to be safe and prepared than sorry while trekking in the Himalayas.
 Therefore, travel insurance is required.